-And finally thanks to all my friends, especially to Tom Farnhill for his support and for kindly proofreading most parts of the thesis.
+And finally thanks to all my friends, especially to Tom Farnhill for his support and for

 Thank you all.

 Author's Declaration

 I confirm that this thesis is original and based on my own work.
 Parts of the thesis, in shorter versions have been presented in Department of Education's ERG when I started the study.
 Since then I also presented the study in August 2010 in a seminar at the Department of Education of Monash University, Melbourne, Australia.